 The Color Guard of the Sanford WhiteEagle Legion welcomed the flag raising as the Wisconsin Dells Singers sang the Ho-Chunk Flag Song.
 As the Color Guard marched in, the flag pole on Bascom Hall slowly started to reveal the American flag, the Wisconsin Flag and then the Ho-Chunk Nation flag.

 The three flags waved together in the wind, lit up by the sun.
 Those in attendance of the ceremony were asked to think about the events Teejop — the Ho-Chunk term for the land in which the university sits — has seen and how history has laid out for the ceremony to come into being.

-Even though the general mood was excitement in attendees, the excitement was underlined by a deep sorrow, in acknowledgement of the atrocities inflicted on First Nations people throughout history.
+Even though the general mood was excitement in attendees, the happiness was underlined by a deep sorrow in the acknowledgment of the atrocities inflicted on First Nations people throughout history.

 “This school was founded, and Wisconsin became a state in 1848, well into the beginning of the removal of the Ho-Chunk People to the west of the Mississippi,” Vice President Karena Thundercloud, who made remarks on behalf of the Ho-Chunk Nation, said.
 “In 1863, as the school admitted its first women students, the Ho-Chunk People petitioned for citizenship but were denied.”